 Forms Of Abuse

-Gray death is abused in several different ways.
+Gray death is used in several different ways.
 The delivery method often depends on how long a person has had an addiction to opioids.
 For example, someone who is just starting out may ingest the drug orally or inhale it.
 As their addiction progresses, they will start to smoke it.
 In the later stages of their disease, injecting it into the veins becomes more common.

 What Does Gray Death Look Like?

 Gray death looks like a chunk of concrete when it is in a solid form.
 In fact, it can easily be mistaken for cement when it is on the ground or in some other inconspicuous place.
 That is mainly because of its gray color and ashy exterior.
-If it is powdered, it will look like fine dust that is leftover in a bag or other container.
+If it is powdered, it will look like fine dust that is left over in a bag or other container.

 Side Effects Of Gray Death